kellertk/esphome-diy-gdo/README.md

 ## Parts
 * ESP32
 * Zio Qwiic Ultrasonic Distance Sensor
+* Lux sensor to detect if the light is on or off
 * As many relays or MOSFETs as you have buttons on your remote
 * Buzzer
 * LEDs